 Here’s why: Experts estimate that between the Apple App Store and the Google Play Store, there are roughly 5.6 million apps available to users in 2018.
-Perhaps the leading barrier to mobile app growth in 2018 is the resulting power law—Statista reports that downloads in the Americas are predicted to nearly double by 2021, but that won’t make a difference for your app if those users are only downloading the top 100 apps that dominate the market.
+Perhaps the leading barrier to mobile app growth in 2018 is the resulting power law—Statista reports that downloads in the Americas are predicted to nearly double by 2021, but that won’t make a difference for your mobile app if those users are only downloading the top 100 apps that dominate the market.

 So, which key channels are today’s leading mobile growth experts focusing on right now?
 Here’s an in-depth exploration of three tried-and-true marketing channels that some of today’s leading mobile brands use to drive continued growth.

 Audit Your Web (and Mobile) SEO Performance—and then Optimize Web-to-App Journeys